How Long Does It Take To Get Over A Breakup?

 The grieving process is not necessarily the same for everyone, and you may experience the following steps in a different order or skip steps altogether.
 However, learning about it could provide insight and clarity during this time.

-Stage One: Denial
+Stage one: Denial

 Denial is often the first stage of grief following an unmarried relationship dissolution, but you may experience one of the other steps first.
-When a person feels significantly affected by denial, they may convince themselves that the breakup didn't happen, it isn't permanent, or that their relationship quality is unchanged.
+When a person feels significantly affected by denial, they may convince themselves that the breakup didn't happen to them, it isn't permanent, or that their relationship quality is unchanged.
 They might believe they and their former partner are still in love or will get back together.

-Stage Two: Intense Emotions
+Stage two: Intense emotions

 Even if you're the one who chose to end the relationship, the finality of a breakup may send a shockwave through your system, affecting your life satisfaction.
-During this stage, you may be filled with a mixture of emotions, making you question how long to get over a breakup.
-You might find yourself experiencing sadness, fear, anger, disgust, loneliness, abandonment, or even periods of happiness.
+You might find yourself beginning to experience sadness, fear, anger, disgust, loneliness, abandonment, or even periods of happiness.
 These emotions may be accompanied by thoughts and memories that intensify them.

-Stage Three: Bargaining
+Stage three: Bargaining

 During the bargaining stage, you may bargain with yourself and your ex, especially if your relationship lasted for a significant period.
 This bargaining may be done to attempt to make things right or revive the relationship, even in the case of unhealthy relationships.

-Stage Four: Depression
+Stage four: Depression

 Experiencing this grief stage after a relationship ends does not necessarily mean that you are living with clinical depression.
 However, if the symptoms persist, it may be helpful to reach out to a mental health professional for support.

-Stage Five: Acceptance
+Stage five: Acceptance

 Not everyone will necessarily reach acceptance at the same time.
 Additionally, you may cycle through all the stages of grief multiple times.
 Acceptance may not be an end-of-the-road destination in all cases.
 For example, you might feel acceptance and be brought back to a previous stage temporarily when you hear a song that reminds you of your ex.

 Some individuals may find that they can move on completely and do not need to think about their ex.
-It could depend on the time you were in a relationship, whether you initiated the breakup, and how serious the relationship was.
+It could depend on the time you were in a relationship, whether you initiated the split, and how serious the relationship was.

 For many people, reaching a state of acceptance regarding a breakup indicates that they have gotten over it.